ebcrowder/rust_ledger/README.md

 # rust_ledger

-### this project is for learning purposes only.

-You should _definitely_ use the original (https://github.com/ledger/ledger) or one of its ports (https://github.com/ledger/ledger/wiki/Ports) which actually work and have more features.
+command line accounting tool

 As a former CPA, I could not resist building my own accounting system.

 ### Summary

 - Spiritual port of ledger
-- Smaller feature set based on my particular use cases - primarily, _1)_ how much money have I spent during `xyz` time period and _2)_ what is my financial situation as of right now?
+- Smaller feature set based on typical use cases - primarily, _1)_ how much money have I spent during `xyz` time period and _2)_ what is my financial situation as of right now?
 - Uses `yaml` files as data store
 - Includes a tool to convert `csv` files to `yaml` format